Unexpected fame: Conservation approaches to the preparatory object Call for Posters

 2ND Icon Book & Paper Group Conference

 Objects such as artists' sketchbooks or authors' manuscripts were not necessarily created with posterity in mind.
 Their creators may not have anticipated a lifespan encompassing display, digitisation or heavy consultation.
 Indeed in some instances the producers of these objects may not have expected this part of their oeuvre to survive beyond its first use.
 Do we therefore treat them differently to ?finished? works, which were always expected to have a wider audience and longer lifespan?
 How ? and how far - do we preserve the evidence of working techniques and practices left by the author, artist, printer, publisher, or architect?
 Does their original function affect how we conserve, display and interpret these objects?
 If a maker has deliberately tried to obscure previous versions of a work, where does the remit of the conservator or researcher end when it comes to uncovering erasures or amendments?
 Do we alter the legacy of such objects with our interventions?

-The deadline for abstracts is 31 January 2018.
-A selection committee will review abstracts and notify speakers no later than March 2018.
+The deadline for abstracts is 10 May 2018.
+Members of the Book and Paper Group Conference Committee will review submissions and notify speakers no later than 31 May 2018.